google/if-this-then-ad/README.md

 For more information please refer to the [Google Ads Scripts Extension Documentation](src/external/ads-script/README.md)

+### Can I manage DV360 YouTube Line Items with IFTTA?

+Sadly no, according to the [official documentation](https://developers.google.com/display-video/api/guides/managing-line-items/youtube): "YouTube & Partners resources and targeting can only be created or updated through the UI".

+An easy workaround to this would be to put all the Line Items you want to control each in their designated Insertion Order which can then be managed by IFTTA.
+Note: This approach should _not_ affect campaign performance.

 ## Disclaimer

 This is not an officially supported Google product.